boinkkitty/tp/docs/DeveloperGuide.md

 **MSS**
 1. User requests to list all students records.
-2. TutorSynch fetches all existing student records.
-3. TutorSynch displays the full list of students with their information.
+2. TutorSynch displays the full list of students with their information.

    Use case ends.

 **Extensions**

-* 2a.
-Student list is empty
+* 1a.
+Student list is empty.
-  * TutorSynch informs the user of the empty list.
+  * 1a1.
+TutorSynch informs the user of the empty list.

    Use case ends.